Swifts in the tower

 The males usually arrive first and take possession of the nest box.
 Mating takes place and two or three eggs are laid, normally in the last week of May, about a fortnight after the female’s arrival.
 Both parents brood the eggs, and the incubation takes about 19 days.
 The eggs hatch around the middle of June and both parents feed the naked nestlings.
 They bring them small balls of food, packed into their throat, which consist of hundreds of tiny insects and spiders held together by saliva.
 The nesting period of swifts at Oxford varies from five to eight weeks.
 The young swifts leave the nest independently of their parents when their wings have reached full or nearly full length.

 Swifts had been nesting inside the ventilator shafts of the Museum tower for many years when David Lack, the head of the Edward Grey Institute at the Department of Zoology, began the swift research project.
 Swifts use nesting sites which are inaccessible to predators to safeguard the eggs and chicks.
 The parents are also quite vulnerable when nesting.
 Swifts had proved a difficult species to study as they spend most of their lives in the air, but Lack realised that the swift colony in the Museum would be ideal for long term research.
-This is one of the longest running studies of any species of bird, and has contributed greatly to our knowledge.
-In 1956, the book Swifts in a Tower was first published and details David and Elizabeth Lack’s work on the colony of swifts in the Museum.
-It describes the setting up of the project and reviews other swift species.
-This year David Lack's book has been re-published.
-It offers a fascinating insight into the swifts nesting in the tower of the Oxford University Museum of Natural History.
+This is now one of the longest running studies of any species of bird, and has contributed greatly to our knowledge.
+In 1956, the book Swifts in a Tower was first published.
+It details David and Elizabeth Lack’s work on the colony of swifts in the Museum, describing the setting up of the project whilst reviewing other swift species.
+David Lack's book has since been re-published (and is available in our shop), offering a fascinating insight into the swifts nesting in the Museum's tower.
 Different editions of Lack's book are also available in the Museum library.